lee-dohm/tabs-to-spaces/README.md

 # Tabs to Spaces

-Converts between leading tabs and leading spaces.
+An Atom package for converting between leading tabs and leading spaces.

 ## Installation